sherylg343/smarthome/README.md

 background.
 Blue/Teal says "they care about what you do" and expresses sincerity and peacefulness.
 Green is the other color which portrays safety and stability.
 These are sub-conscious messages consistent with the image Amentity wants to portray for the company and its product.
+2. Fonts:
+Two fonts were chosen, one for headlines and one for body.
+Both were chosen for simplicity and readability:
+Headlines: Noto Sans JP
+Body: Hind Siliguri
+Back-up: Sans Serif
+3. Images/Icons
+The focus of this website is the controls and scheduler.
+Therefore, the decision was made to not use photo images that might distract from the focus on the functionaility of the product.
+Instead, to provide some design element and improve useability, icons were chosen to depict the whole house and each room, answer well as to animate the lights and fans and help the user visualize the changes s/he was making with the controls.
+4. Controls:
+* Consistency and useability were driving forces in the design of the controls.
+* All the range inputs (brightness and fan speed), look the same, as do the drop down menus.
+* Size of the controls was established so they are easy to use and recognizeable.
+* Organization and sequence of controls designed based on step-by-step analysis of their use.
+Whole Home is biggest "unit" to be controlled, so it is shown first.
+If you want to turn off all of the house lights you can do that at the top of screen without scrolling down to find it.
+Rooms of the house are the next organizational unit - on par with the whole house.
+Following, the rooms are organized by device.
+The devices are in the same order in each room - but each room only lists the devices relevant to it (e.g. there is not a ceiling fan in the kitchen so it isn't listed).
+The device controls are indented and use a smaller type to indicate they are sub-items within the room structure.
+5. Defensive Design:
+* This was a prominent philosophy throughout the operational design of the Demo site.
+Within the control section, the default setting is off.
+When the on-off switches are off, the relevant controls are opaque and the controls are disabled.
+* When the Whole House on-off switches are turned on or off, all of the relevant device switches are changed accordingly.
+* In the scheduling area, only the initial controls who when you start to schedule an event: Start Date/Time, End Date/Time, House/Room, Device and On-Off Switch.
+The first four are required inputs to submit the event.
+The device dropdown menu is revised based upon the house/room selected to avoid scheduling a device that doesn't exist in a room.
+Additionally, once the device is selected and the off-on switch is clicked "on," then the relevant controls appear below (e.g. fan speed and direction for Ceiling Fans).
+Again, this is done to help prevent human errors.